-20. We may be unable to sufficiently obtain, maintain, protect, or enforce our intellectual property and other proprietary rights
+23. We may be unable to sufficiently obtain, maintain, protect, or enforce our intellectual property and other proprietary rights

-As on date of this Draft Red Herring Prospectus, we have registered the trademark "under classes 35 and 37 bearing Trademark number 2549198 and 2549199.
-However, the said Trademarks have expried and our Company has made applications for renewal of both the trademarks with the trademark registry dated March 21, 2024.
-For further details, see "Government and Other Statutory Approvals" on page 222.
+As on date of this Draft Red Herring Prospectus, we have registered the trademark "under classes" under classes 35 and 37 bearing Trademark number 2549198 and 2549199.
+For further details, see "Government and Other Statutory Approvals" on page 232.
 We cannot assure you that we will be able to obtain renewal against the application made.
 If we are unable to renew or register our trademarks for various reasons including our inability to remove objections to any trademark application, or if any of our unregistered trademark are registered in favour of or used by a third party in India or abroad, we may not be able to claim registered ownership of such trademark and consequently, we may not be able to seek remedies for infringement of those trademarks by third parties other than relief against passing off by other entities, causing damage to our business prospects, reputation and goodwill in India and abroad.
 Apart from this, any failure to register or renew registration of our registered trademark may affect our right to use such trademark in future.
 Further, our efforts to protect our intellectual property in India and abroad may not be adequate and any third-party claim on any of our unprotected intellectual property may lead to erosion of our business value and our reputation, which could adversely affect our operations.
 Third parties may also infringe or copy our registered brand name in India and abroad which has been registered by us in India.
 We may not be able to detect any unauthorized use or take appropriate and timely steps to enforce or protect our trademarks in India and abroad.

-21. We have not obtained credit ratings and may not be able to access capital to finance our operations and future growth of our business, which could have a material adverse effect on our business, results of operations, financial condition, cash flows, and future prospects.
+24. We have not obtained credit ratings and may not be able to access capital to finance our operations and future growth of our business, which could have a material adverse effect on our business, results of operations, financial condition, cash flows, and future prospects.